aleh/pocketchip-batt/README.md

  - `pocket-home` appears to be constantly consuming up to 1-4% of CPU, must be polling something fairly hard, would be great to patch it.
    I've personallly moved to JWM, see my config [here](https://github.com/aleh/pocketchip-jwmrc).

- - `ubihealthd` seems to be causing additional stutter  on 4.4;

  - we should patch `rsyslogd.conf` with our Makefile as described [here](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=134971#p898539);